 Type 26 Global Combat Ship (GCS) History

-The Type 26 Global Combat Ship will replace the Type 23 frigate as the workhorse of the Fleet, undertaking the Royal Navy's three core roles - warfighting, maritime security and international engagement.
-This is its history.
+The history of the the Type 26 Global Combat Ship that will replace the Type 23 frigate as the workhorse of the Fleet, undertaking the Royal Navy's three core roles - warfighting, maritime security and international engagement.

 The history of the Type 26 Global Combat Ship starts with what it is replacing, the Type 23 Frigate.